 13. Motivate Yourself with Music

-Music can distract certain individuals but can be a great booster for others.
+It may distract certain individuals but music can be a great booster for others.
 If you fall into the latter category, create a playlist of encouraging songs and listen to them when you are feeling less productive.
 If you aren’t allowed headphones at work, you can do this on your walk during your break.

 14. Decorate Your Cubicle